-(a) When an advance is granted to bank's depositors against their own deposits, in the name of the borrower, either singly or jointly, the bank would be free to charge interest rate without reference to its Base Rate including advances granted against NRE term deposits and repaid in Foreign Currency or Rupees.
+the bank would be free to charge interest rate without reference to its Base Rate including advances granted against NRE term deposits and repaid in Foreign Currency or Rupees.

-If the term deposit against which an advance was granted is withdrawn before completion of the prescribed minimum maturity period, such an advance should not
+If the term deposit against which an advance was granted is withdrawn before completion of the prescribed minimum maturity period, such an advance should not be treated as advance against the term deposit and interest should be charged as prescribed in terms of the Reserve Bank of India's directive on Interest Rates on Advances issued from time to time.